We checked out the second installment of the Bay Area beat show that is making waves in the underground hip-hop and beat scene.

 Looking at its history, it is therefore no wonder that the Bay Area underground hip-hop and beat community is still going strong, most notably in its most recent showcase at Hercules Records in South Berkeley.
 The second ever Beat Workshop was held on the first Tuesday of August as part of the monthly First Tuesday Alcatraz Block Party, featuring the talents of local MC’s and beat makers.

 The workshop is organized by East Bay beat maker Heddy Fur in conjunction with Hercules Records.
-On the night of the workshop the small record store was packed with hip-hop heads and casual listeners alike.
 In addition to providing a venue for local beat makers and artists to perform, the workshop hosts an hour of beat making challenges, giving audience volunteers 15 minutes to make a beat on the spot.
+On the night of the workshop the small record store was packed with hip-hop heads and casual listeners spilling out into the street.

 Beat makers and producers showed up with SP-404’s, SP-808’s, and other gear used to sample records and layer drum loops.
 People that you thought would just be casual music fans turned out to be celebrities of the underground beat scene.
-Standing in the crowd of onlookers I heard jokes about wanting to hear these 15 minute beats on SoundCloud.
-The energy and enthusiasm of the attendees caught me completely off-guard.
+Standing in the crowd of onlookers you could hear jokes about wanting to hear these 15 minute beats on SoundCloud and there was a sense of genuine love for the performers throughout the night.
+For the size of venue the energy and enthusiasm of the attendees caught me completely off-guard.
 People were getting stoked just listening to the records being sampled; fellow producers nodded their heads to loops that appealed to them and you could almost hear their own beats being made in their heads.

 This edition of the Beat Workshop featured performances (in order of appearance) from Jada Imani (MC), Pas Doo, and Chris Keys.
 Jada Imani kicked it off with a short set that got the energy levels high with her delivery of original rhymes and locally sourced beats.
 Her performance ended with a cypher that had audience members taking turns killing the mic, to the loud applause of the crowd.